sowjanyabudhala/PRODIGY_DS_03/README.md

 seaborn

-Install dependencies with:
+## Install dependencies with:

-bash
 pip install numpy pandas matplotlib seaborn
 Usage

-Clone or download the repository containing the notebook and dataset.
+## Clone or download the repository containing the notebook and dataset.

-Open customer_churn.ipynb in Jupyter Notebook.
+Open customer_churn.ipynb in google colab.

 Run all cells sequentially to perform the analysis.

-Note: The model is not deployed as a web or REST API.
-All results are viewable within the notebook.

-File Structure
+## File Structure

-text
 customer_churn/
 ├── customer_churn.ipynb
 └── churn-bigml-80 (1).csv